March 30, 2026 • By William Timlen

 The Opening Moves: How My Favorite Chess Openings Mirror Real-World Strategy

-You'd think someone with my background—I'm William Timlen, a true crime writer and legal tech blogger here in the New York/New Jersey area—would spend all my free time buried in case files and contract law.
-And honestly, I do.
-But there's something about chess that grounds me, something that teaches me more about human nature and decision-making than any courtroom transcript ever could.
+I'm William Timlen, a chess enthusiast here in the New York/New Jersey area.
+There's something about chess that grounds me, something that teaches me more about human nature and decision-making than almost anything else.

-My friends call me Bill Timlen when we're at the chess club in Jersey City on Thursday nights, and I've come to realize that my chess preferences reveal a lot about how I approach writing, research, and problem-solving.
+My friends call me Bill Timlen when we're at the chess club in Jersey City on Thursday nights, and I've come to realize that my chess preferences reveal a lot about how I approach problem-solving more broadly.
 Today, I want to share my favorite openings and what they've taught me about strategy—lessons that transcend the 64 squares.

 The Ruy Lopez: When Solid Fundamentals Trump Flash